 – The most common immersive format is Dolby Atmos; most immersive soundtracks use this format.

-– Auro 3D is available in some pre/pros, often for extra cost.
+– Auro-3D is available in some pre/pros, sometimes at extra cost.
 However, there isn’t much content encoded in Auro 3D yet.

 – Seriously consider a pre/pro with at least nine channels, which can reproduce 5.1.4 immersive audio.
 5.1.2 is good, but 5.1.4 (and 7.1.4) systems can convey movement and ambience better.